-- Less than 1% - (1) For purposes of this table, an individual is considered the beneficial owner of shares of common stock if he or she directly or indirectly has, or shares, voting power or investment power as defined in the rules promulgated under the Exchange Act or has the right to acquire such beneficial ownership within 60 days after March 21, 2016.
+- Less than 1% - (1) For purposes of this table, an individual is considered the beneficial owner of shares of common stock if he or she directly or indirectly has, or shares, voting power or investment power as defined in the rules promulgated under the Exchange Act or has the right to acquire such beneficial ownership within 60 days after June 29, 2016.
 Therefore, the table includes options to acquire shares or our common stock which are currently exercisable or will become exercisable within such 60 day period, but does not include restricted share awards that do not vest within such 60 day period and under which the holder has no voting rights until vested.
 With respect to shares, unless otherwise indicated, an individual has sole voting power and sole investment power with respect to the indicated shares.
-No shares have been pledged as security by the Named Executive Officers or Directors. - (2) Based on information contained in a Form 4 filed with the SEC on November 15, 2015.
-Includes 5,952,489 shares held by Salt Pond Holdings, LLC, a United States Virgin Islands limited liability company, of which the members are William C. Erbey and his spouse, E. Elaine Erbey; FF Plaza Limited
+No shares have been pledged as security by the Named Executive Officers or Directors. - (2) Based on information contained in a Schedule 13D/A filed with the SEC on April 12, 2016.
+Includes 5,952,489 shares held by Salt Pond Holdings, LLC ("Salt Pond"), a United States Virgin Islands limited liability company, of which the members are William C. Erbey, the Frederiksted Trust (as defined below) and Erbey Holding Corporation (as defined below); Frederiksted Trust, a United States Virgin

-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND RELATED SHAREHOLDER MATTERS
+SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND RELATED SHAREHOLDER MATTER:

-Partnership, a Delaware partnership, of which the partners are Mr. and Mrs. Erbey and Delaware Permanent Corporation, a Delaware corporation wholly owned by Mr. Erbey; and Erbey Holding Corporation, a Delaware corporation, wholly-owned by Mr. Erbey.
+Islands trust, of which Mr. Erbey, John Erbey and Salt Pond are co-trustees (the "Frederiksted Trust"); and Erbey Holding Corporation, Inc., a Delaware corporation, wholly-owned by Mr. Erbey.
 Includes options to acquire 834,274 shares held directly by Mr. Erbey, which are vested but remain unexercised.
 Mr. Erbey stepped down from his position as a Director and Chairman of the Board of Directors of the Company effective January 16, 2015.
 The Compensation Committee of the Board of Directors determined that his departure constitutes a "retirement" pursuant to the Altisource 2009 Equity Plan and applicable equity award agreements.
 As a result, his vested options may be exercised until the earlier of the expiration date for such options or three (3) years from the date of his retirement.
 Mr. Erbey's address is P.O.
 Box 25437, Christiansted, U.S. Virgin Islands 00824.